 Carrion Gameplay – What to Expect

 The reason we don’t see many games cast the monster as the protagonist is because it’s inherently hard to design such a creature without making them overpowered.
 After all, Phobia has to make sure there’s still enough of a challenge to keep players invested beyond the initial hook.
 To this point, the studio has devised some interesting solutions to keep Carrion’s gameplay balanced.

 Even though the monster is still powerful at the start, it’s not completely untouchable.
 At the monster’s starting size, it can be easily killed if detected by soldiers with guns.
 This means at the beginning of the game you can expect to be stealthily creeping along air vents waiting for opportunities to pounce on unsuspecting prey.

 Every time you consume a human, the monster’s size and strength increases, allowing you to learn new abilities that can help you in reaching unexplored areas in the facility.
 These abilities come with distinct size requirements to use them.
 For example, dashing requires you to be quite massive, whereas spawning a tendril to open doors and slip past crevices requires you to be much smaller.

 It’s a clever mechanic that offers an additional layer of strategy as you’ll frequently find yourself having to shed some mass to progress and vice versa.
 Additionally, enemies are equipped with various weapons that can quickly kill the monster if you’re not careful, such as flamethrowers and explosives.
 Even with all these measures, it’s still likely the monster will feel like an unstoppable killing machine by time credits roll.

 The Final Word on Carrion

 While unlikely protagonists aren’t unusual in games, rarely do we ever see developers cast a literal monster as the “hero”.
-However, if done carefully, this approach can offer a provocative perspective and a unique gameplay experience, as obvious by sci-fi adventure game Observation, we praised in our review for delivering a thrilling space adventure experienced through the eyes of a space station AI.
+However, if done carefully, this approach can offer a provocative perspective and a unique gameplay experience, as obvious by sci-fi adventure game Observation, which delivers a thrilling space adventure experienced through the eyes of a space station AI.